cysouw/diathesis/text/c02_structure.md

 - Ich habe den Knopf festgenäht.
 :::

 In some examples the joined-meronym object exchange allows for optional prepositional phrases at both sides of the diathesis, resulting in a symmetric diathesis ~~[ADJ › OBJ › ADJ]~~.
 For example, this is attested with the diathesis from *massieren* 'to massage' [@next a,b] to *einmassieren* 'to massage in' [@next c,d].
 Still, this diathesis is clearly an example of a joined-meronym object exchange because the change in preposition from *mit* (with unmarked *massieren*) to *in* (with marked *einmassieren*) is completely parallel to all other joined-meronym examples (cf. [@sec:preverb-applicative-in-antipassive]).
 Semantically, the new accusative object role (*Balsam*, 'balm') is a meronym of the old object role (*Muskeln* 'muscles'), and this new object role is applied to the old object role to become a part of it by the verb *massieren*.
-So, even though the diathesis is symmetric, the new object is a 'joined meronym'
+So, even though the diathesis is symmetric, the new object is syntactically and semantically a joined meronym.

 ::: ex
 ~~Symmetric object exchange (joined meronym) [ADJ › OBJ › ADJ]~~